Anorexia is no longer a problem isolated to just younger women; it is an

 osteoporosis.
 To prevent bone loss

-and fracture risk in patients with anorexia nervosa, it is very important,
+and fracture risk, it is very important,

-albeit challenging, to restore normal weight but in the meantime, calcium and
+albeit challenging, to restore normal weight but in the meantime,

 vitamin D supplementation seems to be a good anorexia treatment for the bones.
-International Journal of Eating Disorders, January 2006.
+International Journal of Eating Disorders, 2006.

 Cause of Anorexia